biicode/docs/biicode/biicode.rst

 		* ``requirements.bii``: A list of the blocks you depend on.
 You can change it to push the system into using a specific version.
 		* ``parents.bii``: lets us identify what version you are working on and which version is the last one published.

-	But to get even more control over a block configuration, create and edit these:
+	You can create and edit these:

 		* ``dependencies.bii``: This optional file allows you to set extra dependencies for your project such as license files.
 You can read about :ref:`dependencies configuration here <dependencies_bii>`.
 		* ``mains.bii``: Is another optional configuration file for defining entry points to your code.
 You can :ref:`read more about this file following this link <mains_bii>`.